-EU's General Court in September 2018.27 The prospect of legal challenges to sanctions measures may affect the EU's willingness to adopt sanctions.28 Also, within the EU, there is a debate about the costs and benefits of sanctions.
-A recent article argues that the EU's sanctions on Russia have had a redistributive impact within the EU: whereas some Member States saw decreases in exports to Russia, others saw increases.29
+The prospect of legal challenges to sanctions measures may affect the EU's willingness to adopt sanctions.42 Also, within the EU, there is a debate about the costs and benefits of sanctions.
+One article from 2017 argues that the EU's sanctions on Russia have had a redistributive impact within the EU: whereas some Member States saw decreases in exports to Russia, others saw increases.43

-The idea that the EU courts and domestic courts hear challenges to Security Council sanctions measures is a shock from the perspective of ideas of a hierarchy of legal rules with international rules at the top of the hierarchy.
+Challenges to EU measures implementing Security Council resolutions involve an implicit challenge to the Security Council resolutions themselves.
+And this idea that the EU courts and domestic courts hear challenges to Security Council sanctions measures is a shock from the perspective of ideas of a hierarchy of legal rules with international rules at the top of the hierarchy.
 Hovell argues:

 When courts engage in the review of international decision-making, they need to be cognizant of their role in the broader international legal system.
 In the international legal sphere, domestic and regional courts are repositioned within a more political forum, wherein they provide not a check or balance, but legal counsel.
-When domestic and regional courts engage in review of Security Council decision-making, judicial decisions are not so much relevant in terms of their 'bindingness', but rather their level of persuasiveness, which will generally be tied to broader conceptions of an institution's legal reasoning and reputation...Where a judicial decision resonates with a 'broader movement for change,'it will be influential in motivating reform; where it fails to resonate more broadly, it will be marginalized, seen as exceptional and have limited law-making effect.
-As courts and the Council develop a greater understanding of each other's role, there is the potential for a legal culture to develop in which they come to see themselves as involved in a dialectical partnership or dialogue in which they are both working toward an appropriate balance between human rights and international security.30
+When domestic and regional courts engage in review of Security Council decision-making, judicial decisions are not so much relevant in terms of their 'bindingness', but rather their level of persuasiveness, which will generally be tied to broader conceptions of an institution's legal reasoning and reputation...Where a judicial decision resonates with a 'broader movement for change,'it will be influential in motivating reform; where it fails to resonate more broadly, it will be marginalized, seen as exceptional and have limited law-making